stimms/grunt-spawn/README.md

 ### The 'spawn' task

 Pay special attention to the spawn task above.
-There are two targets namely `list` which is merely a demonstration of a bare bones shell command and `test` which demonstrates how this plugin can be tweaked to do slightly more fine grained spawning.
+There are three targets namely `list` which is merely a demonstration of a bare bones shell command, `test` which demonstrates how this plugin can be tweaked to do slightly more fine grained spawning.
+Finally the prod task which demonstrates starting a process in a different directory.
 Grunt-cli commands below:

     grunt spawn:echo